-Recovery from debilitating symptoms including chronic fatigue, depression and eczema after revision from nickel to titanium knee replacement.
+Recovery from debilitating symptoms including chronic fatigue, depression and eczema after titanium knee replacement revision.

 In January 2008 aged 43 years I was working a 60 hour week as a personal trainer.
 I was very healthy playing tennis and running regularly up to marathon distance.
 I slept well and had generally very good health with no need for days off sick since qualifying as a trainer.
 I had some minor health issues, like mild depression which responded well to medication, mild eczema, which again responded well to weak steroid creams and extensive osteoarthritis in my left knee.
 After various surgical interventions, it was decided that I was a good candidate for a knee replacement.
 This took place in February 2008, and a nickel containing implant was used (although I was not informed of this at the time).

 Almost immediately post-op I was exhausted, irritable, depressed and in severe pain.
 I was unable to walk even with crutches with a massively swollen knee joint and swelling extending down to my foot.